sammi-turner/Blog/noob-faqs.md

 Even the best documentation tends to make for very dry reading.
 Treat it as reference material rather than a textbook.
 While docs are not tutorials, the best documentation often reads more like a tutorial.

-Q. Are code-along YouTube or Udemy video tutorials any good?
+Q. Are code-along YouTube or Udemy videos any good?

 A. The less experience you have with writing code, the more useful those tutorials will be.

-But once you become more familiar with the process of creating software, reference material, text books, and code found online, become better sources of information.
+But once you become more familiar with the process of creating software, their usefulness will diminish to the point where reference material, text books, and code found online become better sources of information.